-Knowing what to expect during your first visit to a new eye doctor can help keep you calm and ensure the appointment runs smoothly.
-During your first consultation, you will get to know the doctor and the staff.
-You will also have time to discuss any questions or concerns you have about your vision.
-New patients typically undergo a comprehensive eye exam to assess the health of their eyes.
-Your doctor may recommend a new prescription for your existing glasses or contacts as well.
+Knowing what to expect on your first visit to a new eye specialist will help you stay calm and ensure a successful consultation.
+You will get to know the doctor and the team at your initial consultation.
+You will also have time to discuss any vision-related questions or concerns you may have.
+A comprehensive eye exam is usually performed on new patients to determine their eye health.
+Your doctor may also suggest a new prescription for your current glasses or contacts.

-There are several things you can bring with you to your first appointment to make the visit run as smoothly as possible, including:
+You can bring the following items with you to your initial appointment to help the visit go as smoothly as possible:

 - Your medical or vision insurance card

 - Some form of identification, such as your driver’s license

 - All corrective eyewear you currently use